 If you are looking for a good story or some travel inspiration then you’ll definitely find it in these films.
 These are one by one great travel movies that will get you out of the couch and booking a trip to discover new destinations.

-My selection of best travel movies of all time
+Below is my personal selection of some of the best travel movies of all time.
+Take a look!

 This unbelievable true story of a top student and athlete who abandons everything he has and hitchhikes to Alaska to live in the wilderness will probably stay with you forever.
 Inspiring story and incredible landscapes of Alaska.
 If you watch just one movie from this list, make it this one!